COMING UP: J.F. WILLUMSEN – COLOURS & FRAMES

 From 10 June to 31 December 2018, J.F.
-Willumsen’s Museum is showing the exhibition ECHO CHAMBER.
+Willumsen’s Museum is showing the exhibition ECHO ROOM.
 Thorvaldsen, Willumsen, Jorn and their collections.

-ECHO CHAMBER shows, among other things, Willumsen’s private art collection, the so-called Old Collection, consisting of around 2000 works of widely varied character.
+ECHO ROOM shows, among other things, Willumsen’s private art collection, the so-called Old Collection, consisting of around 2000 works of widely varied character.

 The exhibition has been realised in collaboration with J.F.
 Willumsen’s Museum.
 Read more at the museum’s website here.

 Beauty pervades Mucha’s art, which remains an inspiration.